Childhood and Education Journey of Damian Lillard in Timeline

 On January 13, 2022, Damian Lillard underwent surgery for an abdominal injury and was ruled out for 6–8 weeks.

-In 2023, Damian Lillard was traded to the Milwaukee Bucks after requesting a trade.
+On September 27, 2023, Damian Lillard was traded to the Milwaukee Bucks as part of a three-team trade.

-On August 2, 2025, with Damian Lillard unlikely to play during the 2025–26 NBA season due to his recovery from his torn Achilles, he returned to his alma mater of Weber State, being introduced as the new general manager of the men's basketball program.
+On August 2, 2025, Damian Lillard, unlikely to play during the 2025–26 NBA season due to recovery, was introduced as the new general manager of the men's basketball program at his alma mater, Weber State.